menu

 Of important note, Surfside Beach is also a town of artists.
 Surfside Beach has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Surfside Beach’s character.

-Surfside Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Surfside Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Surfside Beach is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.